Uviveknarayan/Starve_free_Readers-Writers-Problem/README.md

 Bounded waiting as the name suggests is a condition that the solution should not make any process wait indefinitely and should be completed within a bounded time.
 This is satisfied since we use a list which is FIFO hence as soon as a process completes critical section the next process takes over.
 A process takes finite amount of time so, in a FIFO data structure it will have finite processes ahead of it thus giving a bounded waiting time.
 ### No Busy Waiting
 Our solution is not only starve free but also eliminates the possibility of deadlocks.
 The busy waiting condition is caused by the while loop usage in wait semaphore usually, but we have used block and wakeup instead thus eliminating busy waiting too.
 Also, the semaphore is also allowed to be negative to facilitate addition to list which can be used later to wakeup a process.
+### No Deadlock
+There is no possibility of deadlock as no two processes will form a cycle in RAG as semaphores used restrict entry into critical section and take care of no deadlocks.
 ## Footnotes
 Operating System Concepts by Abraham Silberschatz, Galvin, Gagne